 Persistent challenges included technological issues, inconsistent participation, and instructional inequities.
 Teachers reported difficulties managing simultaneous audiences and ensuring parity in learning experiences.
-These challenges not only impacted student learning but also added to teachers’ emotional and professional strain, reinforcing the importance of support structures—addressed in the next section.
+These challenges not only impacted student learning but also added to teachers’ emotional and professional strain, reinforcing the importance of support structures, which are addressed in the next section.

 Teacher Wellbeing During and After the Pandemic

 The pandemic significantly affected teacher wellbeing, with heightened levels of stress, anxiety, and burnout.
 The sudden shift to hybrid and remote teaching demanded rapid upskilling, adaptation, and increased emotional labor.
-Table 2 outlines major findings related to teacher wellbeing during the pandemic.
+Table 2 outlines major findings related to teacher well-being during the pandemic.

 Table 2.
 Summary of Research on Teacher Wellbeing During COVID-19